google/codeworld/web/help/GuideUnit1.md

 points are in the right place, it's easy to change the function to the one you want.

-You can see what your shape looks like so far by trying your code out often.
+You can see what your shape looks like at each step by running your code often.
 Every new vertex or two is a great time to click that Run button and make sure the shape looks the way you expected.